THE NECESSARY EQUIPMENT

 P6 & P7 (large model) / P5 & P6 (small model)

-To close the pocket: place two press studs using the appropriate tool or place magnetic tops.
+To close the pocket: attach two snap fasteners using the appropriate setting tool or attach magnetic tops.

 ![]() |